jbcodeforce/aws-studies/docs/infra/index.md

 # Major infrastructure services

-The AWS account has default quotas, formerly referred to as limits, for each AWS service.
-Unless otherwise noted, each quota is Region specific.
-We can request increases for some quotas, and other quotas cannot be increased.
-Each EC2 instance can have a variance of the number of vCPUs, depending on its type and configuration, so it's always wise to calculate the vCPU needs to make sure we are not going to hit quotas easily.
-Service Quotas is an AWS service that helps we manage our quotas for over 100 AWS services from one location.
-Along with looking up the quota values, we can also request a quota increase from the Service Quotas console,
+!!!
+Info
+    Updated 12/26/2022

 ## Amazon Elastic Compute Cloud - EC2 components

 * EC2 is a renting machine.
-* Amazon EC2 instances are a combination of virtual processors (vCPUs), memory, network, and, in some cases, instance storage and graphics processing units (GPUs).
+* Amazon EC2 instances are a combination of virtual processors (vCPUs), memory, network, graphics processing units (GPUs), and, in some cases, instance storage.
 * Only size for what we plan to use.
 * Storing data on virtual drives: [EBS](./storage/#amazon-elastic-block-storage-ebs).
 * Distribute load across machines using [ELB](#elastic-load-balancers).
 * Auto scale the service via group: [ASG](#auto-scaling-group-asg).

 EC2 can have MacOS, Linux or Windows OS.
 Amazon Machine Image (AMI) is the OS image with preinstalled softwares.
 Amazon Linux 2 for linux base image.
-See `AMI Catalog` within our region to get what AMI could be installed.
+See `AMI Catalog` within the selected region to get what AMI could be used.

  ![EC2 instance](./images/EC2-instance.png)